valevo/TagThePicture_inference/docs/increasing_recall.md

 ## Thesaurus

 Tags are (with a few exceptions) directly taken from the Wereldmuseum's [thesaurus](https://collectie.wereldmuseum.nl/thesaurus).
-Every entry in the thesaurus is a concept, which has on or more labels mainly in Dutch and English, and has one parent (broader) concept and potentially one or more child (narrower) concepts.
+Every entry in the thesaurus is a concept, which has one or more labels mainly in Dutch and English, and has one parent (broader) concept and potentially one or more child (narrower) concepts.
 In the initial step, English-language labels have been literally given to the language models, and the thesaurus' structure been discarded.
 It is worth noting, that (1) concepts seldomly have more than 1 (meaningfully different) label and (2) the tag set of TagThePicture contains only few internal relationships from the thesaurus.

 Ways to improve the tag set itself can include: